FREQUENTLY ASKED QUESTIONS

 1What is STIOLTO

 STIOLTO is a once-daily, steroid-free, long-acting maintenance treatment that helps control COPD symptoms.
 It is inhaled in 2 puffs, 1 time each day.
 It’s a combination of two types of medicines: tiotropium, an anticholinergic, or long-acting muscarinic antagonist (LAMA), and olodaterol, a long-acting beta2-agonist (LABA).
 These two medicines help the muscles around the airways in your lungs stay relaxed to prevent COPD symptoms, such as wheezing, cough, chest tightness, and shortness of breath.

-STIOLTO is not for the sudden symptoms of COPD.
-You should always have a rescue medicine with you.
+STIOLTO is not for sudden COPD symptoms.
+Always have a rescue inhaler.
 It is not for people with asthma, and should not be used by children or anyone who is allergic to any of the ingredients in STIOLTO.